TaiThongthaiCode/Testing-GANs-Generated-Data-On-Neural-Network-Classifiers/README.md

   match the generated image.
 The result wasn't too much better, eliminating human error
   - Created and finalized the powerpoint presentation
   - Used the generated images of both cifar-10 and mnist
+  - Cifar-10 Changes:
+    - With the new npy arrays (from 5/10), we can load them into our lab07.
+    - Instead of loading the real cifar train data, load our generated dataset using
+      - X_train = np.load("X_train_cifar10.npy")
+      - y_train = np.load("y_train_cifar10.npy”)